gokul689/T-FLIPFLOP-POSEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Gokul Prasad H RegisterNumber:212224050011
 */
 ```
 module t_ff_ (t, clk, rst, q);